jhammarstedt/katacoda-scenarios/ghactionDemo/step4.md

 The 'data/generate_output.py' script formats the json file we get when running pytest.
 It presents the results in an html file using tables.

+We have to add the benchmarking and formatting scripts to our GitHub action.
+Open the '.github/workflows/python.yml' file using a text editor and insert the following code below the last line:

 ```
                 pytest benchmarking.py --benchmark-json output.json